Sierra Madre del Sur: Geography

 The Sierra Madre del Sur joins with the Eje Volcánico Transversal (Trans-Mexican Volcanic Belt) of central Mexico in northern Oaxaca, but is separated from this range further west by the valley of the Balsas River and its tributary the Tepalcatepec River.

-The mountains' highest point is Cerro Nube – 3720 m, in southern Oaxaca, and just one major highway crosses the range between Acapulco and Mexico City.
+The mountains' highest point is Cerro Nube – 3720 m, in southern Oaxaca.
+Just one major highway crossed the range between Acapulco and Mexico City until 2024, when two major highways, both in the state of Oaxaca, were inaugurated.

 Although separated from the main part of the Sierra Madre del Sur by the deep canyon of the lower Río Balsas, the mountains of southern Michoacán around Coalcomán are usually considered part of the Sierra Madre del Sur.

 The eastern end of the Sierra Madre del Sur, in southern Oaxaca, is known as the Sierra Miahuatlán.
-It extends east–west for about 180 km parallel to the Pacific coast, with broad areas over 1,500 meters elevation, including Cerro Nube.
+It extends east–west for about 180 km parallel to the Pacific coast, with broad areas over 1,500 metres elevation, including Cerro Nube.
 It is bounded on the east and northeast by the valley of the Tehuantepec River and on the north by the Central Valleys of Oaxaca.
 The Pacific (southern) slope of the Sierra Miahuatlán is covered by humid broadleaf forests.